Information about the Wuhan Coronavirus

 You can also download the patient information questions and answer leaflet here: Wuhan public facing Q&A

 We are delighted to announce that Dr Cole (f) has now joined our practice.
 Dr Cole (f) is an experienced GP and we are confident she is a fantastic addition to our practice team.

 Patients that were registered with Drs Victor or Melinda D'Ambrogio will have been reassigned a registered and named GP.

-We will be informing patients of this change by text message where possible.
-If you do not have a mobile number recorded at the Practice we will inform you of this change at your next contact with the Practice.
+We have informed patients of this change by text message where possible.
+If you do not have a mobile number recorded at the Practice we will inform you at your next contact with the Practice.